Catawba Wine Bitters

 Believing Cincinnati to be an ideal location for grape cultivation, Longworth established viticulture as a successful venture on the hills adjoining the city.
 Along the main highway from east to west during the period of early settlement, Ohio had inevitably seen repeated trials of viticulture, suggested by the combination of southward-facing slopes and broad waters.
 Longworth would finally make it work.

 Planting hundreds of acres and building a large wine-house, Longworth started his vineyards in 1813 and by 1820 became more serious about producing wine that would be a commercial success.
-At first, he was using foreign vines exclusively and was somewhat unsuccessful until 1828, when he introduced native vines or their seedlings and produced, from the Catawba, and Isabella grape, a wine of a high marketable value.
+At first, he was using foreign vines exclusively and was somewhat unsuccessful until 1828, when he introduced native vines or their seedlings and produced, from the Catawba, and Isabella grape, a wine of high marketable value.
 He was also well-known for his experiments with strawberries and published “Buchanan’s Treatise on the Grape, with an Appendix on Strawberry Culture” in 1856.

 Besides being a pioneer and leading horticultural expert in his section, Longworth was recognized as an authority in national horticultural matters.
 His writings, though individually short and now out of date, exercised a wide influence in his day.
 He might be compared to Isidor Bush who put out Missouri IXL Bitters.

-Longworth planted a vineyard of Catawba on the Mount Adams hillside and began making a sparkling wine from the grapes using the traditional method used in Champagne.
+Longworth planted a vineyard of Catawba on the Mount Adams hillside and began making sparkling wine from the grapes using the traditional method used in Champagne.
 From the 1830s through the 1850s, Longworth’s sparkling Catawba was being distributed from California to Europe where it received numerous press accolades.
 He was then producing 100,000 bottles of sparkling Catawba a year and advertising nationally.
 In the 1850s, a journalist from The Illustrated London News noted that the still white Catawba compared favorably to the hock wines of the Rhine and the sparkling Catawba “transcends the Champagnes of France.”
 The illustration below represents the Longworth vineyard from Harper’s Weekly in 1858.

 In the mid-1850s, Longworth sent a case to American poet, Henry Wadsworth Longfellow, then living in New York City, who wrote a poem dedicated to Nicholas Longworth titled ‘Ode to Catawba Wine.’